joyce8256/mcb/README.md

 #Requirements

-For deploying MC, you need a web server like apache or nginx with php mail instakked.
+For deploying MC, you need a web server like apache or nginx with php mail installed.
 On debian

     apt-get libphp-phpmailer installed.